MACONDO

 How are applications assessed?

-The reading panels, one for each genre, are comprised of a rotating volunteer panel of Macondistas.
+The reading panels, one for each genre, are comprised of a rotating, volunteer panel of Macondistas.
 The applications are anonymized and judged on strength of essay and writing samples based on the criteria described in the application.
 Acceptance is based on availability, with workshops generally limited to ten participants.

 What are this year’s deadlines?